agl-alexglopez/heap-allocator-workshop/README.md

 ![rb-delete-case-3](/images/rb-delete-case-3.png)

-Whether we entered Case 3 or not, we now must execute Case 4, invariant.
+If we did not enter case 2 we now must execute Case 4, invariant.

 ![rb-delete-case-4](/images/rb-delete-case-4.png)